ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak19018/overview.md

 The RAK19018 is a Power-over-Ethernet module used together with the RAK13800 Ethernet Interface module to draw power from CAT5/CAT6 cables.
 This PoE module is based on the Silvertel Ag9905MT converter board and compatible with the IEEE 802.3af PoE standard.

-The Ag9905MT's signature and control circuit provide the PoE compatibility requirement by the Power Sourcing Equipment (PSE) before applying up to 9&nbsp;Watts of power to the port.
+The Ag9905MT's signature and control circuit provide the PoE compatibility requirement by the Power Sourcing Equipment (PSE) before applying up to 9 Watts of power to the port.
 This provides a Class 0 signature.

-The DC/DC converter operates over a wide input voltage from 36&nbsp;V to 57&nbsp;V and provides a regulated 5&nbsp;V output with built-in short-circuit output protection.
+The DC/DC converter operates over a wide input voltage from 36 V to 57 V and provides a regulated 5 V output with built-in short-circuit output protection.

 ## Product Features